 Part 2: ToyAIKit runner

 We have a Python function and its OpenAI tool schema.
-Now we put the same example behind a small chat runner so we do not have to write the function-calling loop by hand.
+Now we put the same example behind a small chat runner, so we don't have to write the function-calling loop by hand.

 ToyAIKit pieces

 ToyAIKit is an educational library I use across workshops.
-It is not the production framework choice for serious systems, but it keeps the notebook short and makes the tool calls visible enough for learning.
+It's not the framework you'd reach for in a serious production system.
+It keeps the notebook short and makes the tool calls visible enough for learning.

 Import the pieces we need: